Syed Faizul Karim: Career

 After completing his education, he joined Charmonai Jamia Rashidia Islamia as a teacher in Alia branch.
 Later, he was the assistant principal of both Alia and Qawmi branches for a long time.
 After his father's death on 25 November 2006, he held various positions in Islami Andolan Bangladesh and Bangladesh Mujahid Committee.
 He was involved in Islami Chhatra Andolan Bangladesh since his student life.
-Later he served as the President of its Central Committee.
+Later he served as the president of its Central Committee.

 Controversy

 University of Dhaka

 In 2016, a lot of controversy arose over a speech he gave about University of Dhaka.
 Where he claimed, University of Dhaka could not be established in 1911 due to the opposition of Hindus.
-The foundation stone of DU was laid in 1921 on the proposal of a Muslim man, Khwaja Salimullah.
+The foundation stone of DU was laid in 1921 on the proposal of a Muslim man, Nawab of Dhaka, Sir Khwaja Salimullah.
 So it is a Muslim university and no atheist can live there.
 Regarding the curriculum, he said, "A syllabus that does not include the biography of the Prophet (PBUH), does not include the biography of Umar, does not include the biography of such great people - such syllabus books will not be taught or even allowed to be read in Bangladesh."